jdc-cunningham/workout-to-do-list/DEVLOG.md

 - [ ] make check mark interface
 - [ ] host and test

+### 02/02/2021
+It is so brutal to make this, I don't know why.
+I have this like shear hatred I don't want to make it.
+But I want to stick to this plan, I've started counting calories, second day in a row I've done a "brisk walk" (minor workout).
+I just feel like dog shit idk why.
+Someone stepped on me and rubbed me off on a rock on the side of a curb.

 ### 01/19/2021

 Got over a major part which is making the database/made most of the API endpoints.